Idam Porul Yaeval

-Idam Porul Yaeval is an unreleased Indian Tamil language drama film directed by Seenu Ramasamy and produced by N. Lingusamy.
-It features Vijay Sethupathi and Vishnu Vishal alongside Aishwarya Rajesh and Nandita Swetha in the lead cast.
+Idam Porul Yaeval is an unreleased Indian Tamil language film directed by Seenu Ramasamy and produced by N. Lingusamy.
+It stars Vijay Sethupathi, Vishnu Vishal Aishwarya Rajesh and Nandita Swetha.
 Yuvan Shankar Raja composed the music.
 The film remains unreleased for a decade due to financial difficulties.

 Production

 Following the audio release of Neerparavai (2012), Seenu Ramasamy announced that his next project would be titled Bangalore Thamizhan to be produced by Vasan Visual Ventures and revealed that Vimal had been signed to play a lead role in October 2012.
 In January 2013, Seenu Ramasamy revealed that Vijay Sethupathi was signed on to play another lead role and that the film will be based around the hills near Madurai and Thandikodi near Kodaikanal, noting that he engaged in research while filming Thenmerku Paruvakaatru (2010) in interior Tamil Nadu, spending a lot of time studying locations near the Kodalangadu village.
 The film's story was an idea of writer S. Ramakrishnan and Ramasamy developed the screenplay and dialogues.

 In May 2013, the film went through significant changes, with the title being changed to Sontha Ooru while Attakathi Dinesh replaced Vimal in a lead role.
 In a further turn of events in October 2013, it was announced that N. Linguswamy would produce the film and Yuvan Shankar Raja would replace N. R. Raghunanthan as composer.
-The title was also reverted to Idam Porul Yaeval, while Vishnu Vishal was selected to replace Attakathi Dinesh.
+The title was also reverted to Idam Porul Yaeval, while Vishnu Vishal was selected to replace Dinesh.
 In February 2014, Manisha Yadav was signed for the role of a mountain farmer girl after the director had auditioned a few girls for the role.
-Soon after the shoot had started, Seenu Ramasamy replaced Manisha with Nandita Swetha In April 2014, Aishwarya Rajesh confirmed that she had signed the film and would play Vishnu's love interest.
+Soon after the shoot had started, Seenu Ramasamy replaced Manisha with Nandita Swetha.
+In April 2014, Aishwarya Rajesh confirmed that she had signed the film and would play Vishnu's love interest.
 Mu.
 Kasi Viswanathan was signed up to be the film's editor and Rahul Dharuman of Madha Yaanai Koottam (2013) fame was roped in to be the film's cinematographer.

 In April 2014, 30-35 of days of shoot was completed.
 Shooting took place around the villages surrounding Kodaikanal, which include Poombarai, Padamputhur and Gundupatti.
 Despite being completed, the film has remained unreleased as a result of Thirupathi Brothers' financial difficulties, due to the massive failure of Anjaan (2014), which was directed and produced by Lingusamy himself.
 After a long delay, the film was expected to be released after the end of the COVID-19 lockdown in India, to no avail.
 In October 2022, it was announced that the film will soon have a theatrical release as the production house has sorted out all legal issues.